-The establishment of a national knowledge hub in the field of NLP began with the Swedish Language Data Lab.
-Data and knowledge that is specific to the medical domain will be added to the hub during the course of this project.
-The project is the result of a preliminary study carried out during the autumn of 2019 as part of the Swedish Language Data Lab.
+The establishment of a national knowledge node in the field of NLP began with the Swedish Language Data Lab.
+Models, methods, and learnings that are specific to the medical domain will be shared during the course of this project.

-AI Innovation of Sweden is responsible for investigating and developing the procedures for making data and models available and for distributing the results.
+AI Sweden is responsible for investigating and developing the procedures for making data and models available and for distribution of the results.